 If you need help formatting your manuscript, please add Interior Formatting to your quote and let our professional book designers do the formatting work for you.
 Our book designers have worked on thousands of titles and know how to create a smooth reading experience for your readers through effective manuscript formatting.

 Why is it important to use standard trim sizes for book printing?

 Everything, from the paper that books are printed on to the printing presses and binding equipment themselves, is built to accommodate standard book trim sizes.
 Deviating from these standard sizes requires special equipment setups, increases paper waste, and results in high production costs for the publisher.

 Retail & Distribution

 It's important to use standard trim sizes for book printing because distribution and retail systems are built to support these standard sizes.
-That means that things like retail shelves, shipping cartons, distribution warehouse racks, conveyor belts, book cases, etc are all built to support the industry standard book sizes.
-Using a non-standard trim size can result in retailers choosing not to carry a book, added handling costs with the distributors and damages in shipping and handling.
+That means that things like retail shelves, shipping cartons, distribution warehouse racks, conveyor belts, book cases, etc., are all built to support the industry standard book sizes.
+Using a non-standard trim size can result in retailers choosing not to carry a book, added handling costs with the wholesalers, and damages in shipping and handling.

 Readers are trained to expect books to be the correct trim size based on their genre.
-If the book is a unique trim size it's perceived as defective.
+If the book is a unique trim size, it's perceived as defective.
 Sometimes non-experienced designers will think that a unique trim size will attract a readers attention but in reality the opposite is usually true.
-Readers find odd book sizes to be a distraction when they are carrying, or reading, their books because they are accustomed to books being a standard trim size.
+Readers find odd book sizes to be a distraction when they are carrying or reading their books because they are accustomed to books being a standard trim size.